Trip Report

 Last pitch (P8) is kind of weird.
 I think there are 3 bolts visible from the belay, then the climber goes up onto the other side and descends a tiny bit, before traversing (clip 1 bolt) to a tree with slings.

-The last scramble to these summit is supposedly class 4 but it felt lower than that.
-It is wide and not exposed, like walking up a blocky staircase, and then the summit has plenty of space for several folks.
+The last scramble to these summit is a wide and unexposed series of steps like walking up a blocky staircase, and then the summit has plenty of space for several folks.

 Standing up on a narrow part of the summit.
 Person taking the photo is on a nice flat area.